xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-78.md

 ---
-title: "What's new in Katalon Studio 7.8"
+title: "What's new in Katalon Studio 7.8?"
 sidebar: katalon_studio_docs_sidebar
-permalink: katalon-studio/new/what-is-new.html
+permalink: katalon-studio/new/what-is-new-78.html
-redirect_from:
-    - "/katalon-studio/new/"
-    - "/display/KD/Release+Notes/"
-    - "/display/KD/Release%20Notes/"
 description: What's new in Katalon Studio 7.8
 ---

 Katalon Studio 7.8 has been released with new capabilities aimed at efficient debugging and maintaining test scripts and enhanced integrations with qTest, Kobiton, Jira, or Katalon TestOps.
-The following section describes the highlighted new features and enhancements available in Katalon Studio 7.8
+The following section describes the highlighted new features and enhancements available in Katalon Studio 7.8.

-For a detailed list of enhancements and bug fixes packed in this release, please see its [changelog](https://docs.katalon.com/katalon-studio/new/version-70.html).
+For a detailed list of enhancements and bug fixes packed in this release, please see its [release notes](https://docs.katalon.com/katalon-studio/new/version-70.html).

 ### Time Capsule for saving effort in maintaining test objects